-12 Things You May Not Know About Mad
+12 Things You Might Not Know About MAD Magazine

 A character named Moxie Cowznofski was introduced in the late 1950s as a female companion for Alfred.
 She made only a handful of cover appearances, possibly due to the fact she looked alarmingly like her significant other.

 5. THEY DIDN'T RUN ANY (REAL) ADS FOR 44 YEARS.

 From the beginning, Gaines felt that printing actual advertisements next to the products they were lampooning would not only dilute their edge but seem more than a little hypocritical.
 After some back-and-forth, MAD cut ads starting in 1957.
 The decision was a costly one—most print publications survive on such revenue—but led to the magazine’s keeping a sharp knife against the throat of seductive advertising, including cigarettes.
 Faced with dwindling circulation in 2001, MAD finally relented and began taking ads to help pay for a switch to color printing.

 6. "SPY VS. SPY" WAS CREATED BY A SUSPECTED SPY.